 Physics Teacher Education

-This degree program prepares one to teach physics at the high school level.
-Teaching physics can be a very rewarding experience.
-Physics teachers often work with the best and most highly motivated students.
-They spend their days showing and explaining the marvels of the physical universe.
+This degree prepares you to teach physics at the high school level.
+Teaching physics is a rewarding experience.
+You'll spend your day explaining the marvels of the universe to motivated students.

 Point of Pride